A Retired Marine And A Photojournalist Confront War's 'Invisible Injuries'

 Interview Highlights

-On why O'Reilly pursued photojournalism, and how much of it is about the thrill of adventure
+On why O'Reilly pursued photojournalism and how much of it is about the thrill of adventure

-O'Reilly: I think, on some level, if we're entirely honest with ourselves as photographers, yes, we do want adventure.
+Finbarr O'Reilly: I think, on some level, if we're entirely honest with ourselves as photographers, yes, we do want adventure.
 We do seek out that thrill.
 The fact that that impulse matches with something that is considered a noble calling — truth-telling, or photojournalism as a profession — these are all worthy things to do, but it does draw people, such as myself, who did go in search of things that would give us a sense of purpose and meaning that was matched by our desire for adventure or for thrills.
 Initially at least.

 When I started out I did want to have an interesting life.
 I did want to be in places where things were happening.
 I had traveled, after university, through east and Central Africa down to South Africa.
 And this is in 1994 — as the Rwandan genocide was beginning to happen — and then I was in South Africa when Mandela was elected.
 These were very intense experiences for me as a young individual, and I wanted to keep experiencing those kinds of things, and journalism seemed like the best way to do that.